mae5357/nlp-news-vis/README.txt

 7) cd <The cloned directory>
 8) python3 -m pip install -r requirements.txt

-After following these instructions, you will be able to execute all code within the cloned repository.
+After following these instructions, you will be able to execute all code within the repository.
 ______________________________________________________________________________________________________________
 EXECUTION - How to run a demo on your code